KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 # LUKS NUKE

-Should a user also want [LUKS NUKE](/blog/nuke-kali-linux-luks/), all they need to do is run the following command.
+Should a user also want [LUKS NUKE](/blog/nuke-kali-linux-luks/), all they need to do is run the following command:

 ```console
 kali@kali:~$ dpkg-reconfigure cryptsetup-nuke-password